Relative Fundamental Groups and Rational Points: Introduction

 which are a coarse characteristic zero function field analogue of Kim's global period maps.
 Of course, if we were really interested in the characteristic zero picture, we would want to define Hodge structures on these objects, and thus obtain finer period maps.
 However, our main interest lies in the positive characteristic case, and so we don't pursue these questions.

 In Chapter 3 we define the relative rigid fundamental group in positive characteristic, mimicking the definition in characteristic zero.
-Instead of the category of vector bundles with regular integrable connections, we consider the category of overconvergent $F$-isocrystals.
-We then proceed to use Caro's theory of cohomological operations for arithmetic $\sh{D}$-modules in order to prove the analogue of the above theorem in positive characteristic.
+Instead of the category of vector bundles with regular integrable connections, we consider the category of overconvergent $F$-isocrystals (throughout Chapter 3 we will be over a finite field, and Frobenius will always mean the \emph{linear} Frobenius).
+We then proceed to use Caro's theory of cohomological operations for arithmetic $\cur{D}$-modules in order to prove the analogue of the above theorem in positive characteristic.
 Although sufficient for our ultimate end goal, where our bases are geometrically connected, smooth curves, it would be pleasing to have a formalism that worked in greater generality.
-As mentioned above, this will will form part of a future work.
+As mentioned above, this will form part of a future work.

 The upshot of this is that for a smooth and proper map $f:X\rightarrow S$ with geometrically connected fibres, $S$ a smooth, geometrically connected curve over a finite field $k$, and a section $p$ of $f$, we can define an affine group scheme $\pi_1^\rig(X/S,p)$ over the category of overconvergent $F$-isocrystals on $S$, which we call the relative fundamental group at $p$.
 The fibre of this over any point $s\in S$ is just the unipotent rigid fundamental group of the fibre $X_s$ of $f$ over $s$.
 As in the zero characteristic case, the general Tannakian formalism gives us path torsos $\pi_1^\rig(X/S,p,q)$ for any other $q\in X(S)$, and hence we can define a period map